alphastrata/eldenswing/README.md

 _assuming you've cloned the repo and got all the above installed properly_

+NOTE: I use a colemak keyboard, and as such -- some of my keyboard bindings may differ from yours, unfortunately for you -- this app is hardcoded to mine, so--- get with the colemak program?...

 ```
 cd <wherever you put rustwari>
 cargo build --release